atiqurrasel/atiq.github.io/Software.md

 ---
 Credit: Dr Leo (UTS)- You will be redirected to Leo's Github Page for the following repositories.

-I maintain a few datasets to help other researchers and save their efforts and they are mostly used in my papers.
-I also maintain several software that help people to be more productive.
-My most starred Github repo helped thousands of people in both academia and industry
+Leo maintains a few datasets to help other researchers and save their efforts and they are mostly used in his papers.

 <h4>
 <a href="https://github.com/leoliu0/cik-cusip-mapping">CIK to CUSIP Mapping</a>